n1nj4sec/mimipy/README.md

     --search-password  prompt for your password and search it in all your processes !.
 ```
 ## Known issues
-    -sometimes one of the PTRACE call to overwrite memory with the --clean fail and you have to rerun the script
+- sometimes one of the PTRACE call to overwrite memory with the --clean fail and you have to rerun the script

 ## Contact
 by mail: contact@n1nj4.eu